top of page

 On a day-to-day basis, I change hats frequently.

 I was born and grew up in Liguria, Italy by the sea; later on, I lived in London (1983), Moscow (1984-1985), Boston (1986-1987), Johannesburg (1997-2000), Melbourne (2009) and Adelaide (2010-2013).
+After obtaining a Master's in Modern Languages from the University of Genoa, Italy and a PhD in Comparative Literature at the University of South Australia, in 2013 I relocated with my husband and children to Vancouver.
+I am a proud citizen of Italy, Australia and Canada.

 World literature, transcultural practices (in particular, translation and film adaptation), and global mobility are my main areas of interest and research, but I have always kept alive my true passions: creative writing and creative reading.

+My transcultural novel The Afrikaner (Guernica, Toronto, 2019) is inspired by the five years I spent in the South Africa as an international reporter.
 I have also published several books on the socio-cultural impact of global mobility and digital technologies.
 Among them: Transcultural Writers and Novels in the Age of Global Mobility (Purdue UP, 2015), I nuovi nomadi (New Nomads, 1996): a contribution to the definition of the concept of neonomadism in existential and socio-cultural terms; Uoma.
 La fine dei sessi (Wo/Man Machine.
 The End of Genders, 2000): an exploration of the hybridization of gender roles and the growing interdependence between humans and machines; and Jesus Christ Cyberstar.
 At the Origins of the Internet (2009): a pamphlet on the birth of the World Wide Web and its emerging but eventually disavowed values of equality, transparency and fairness.

 See here a list of my latest publications, including the creative nonfiction